geraldcalderonofficial/magic-numbers-in-python/README.md

 # Python - Magic Numbers App
-Python - Magic Numbers App
+Python - Magic Numbers App using random method, for loops and times of user attempts.